ausgerechnet/spheroscope/library/guidelines.md

 ## counter examples ##
 - the entity is accused of being generally dishonest, without specification of what they were lying about
 - the entity is accused of being unsincere in some other way, e.g. hypocritical, scaremongering...
-- the entity is accused of saying something that is untrue -- it has to be clear from the context that they are deliberately saying something incorrect (e.g. *X is talking BS* is a negative example)
+- the entity is accused of saying something that is untrue -- it has to be clear from the context that they are deliberately saying something incorrect
+  + **X is talking BS** is a negative example

 ## confusions ##
 - #21: more bullshit from the in camp , next they'll be claiming that Brexit ' could ' cause Mars to crash in to Venus lol